 - Download ThrottleStop and put it in a convenient location like "C:\Program Files\ThrottleStop".

 - You need both x86 and x64 versions of the Visual C++ Redistributable installed to run it.

 - Open ThrottleStop.
 Click the "Turn On" button at the bottom.

-- In the Options menu, check the AC Profile and Battery Profile.
+- In the Options menu, tick AC Profile and Battery Profile, and set Battery Profile to 4.
 Now, Profile 1 ("Performance") will be active when plugged in and Profile 4 ("Battery") will be active when on battery.

 - For both profiles, turn off SpeedStep and turn on Speed Shift.

-- I recommend trying SST=64 for Performance and SST=128 for Battery.
+- I recommend trying SST=64 for Performance and SST=160 for Battery.
 You can put in any integer between 0 and 255.
-The smaller the number, the more eager the CPU is to jump up to higher frequencies, which gives the most responsive experience.
+The smaller the number, the more eager the CPU is to jump up to higher frequencies, which makes it more responsive.
 255 favors lower frequencies the most, while 0 makes the CPU always stay at the highest frequencies.
-You want a smaller number for when you're plugged in and want the most speed.
+You want a smaller number (more speed) when you're plugged in.
 You want a bigger number for extending battery life.

 - If you have ample cooling capacity, you can set SST=0 and enjoy the least latency possible when plugged in.

 - Open the "TPL" menu and checkmark "Enable Speed Shift when ThrottleStop starts."

 - Click "OK" to close the TPL menu.